Tel Lachish: Assyrian period

-Babylonian occupation
+Babylonian period

 Lachish fell to the Neo-Babylonian emperor Nebuchadnezzar II in his campaign against Judah in 586 BCE.
 The city was finally destroyed in 587 BCE.
 Residents were exiled as part of the Babylonian captivity.
 During Babylonian occupation, a large residence was built on the platform that had once supported the Israelite palace.

+Classical Age

+Persian period

-At the end of the captivity, some exiled Jews returned to Lachish and built a new city with fortifications.
+In the Persian period, following the Babylonian Exile, some exiled Jews returned to Lachish and built a new city with fortifications (Nehemiah 11:30).

 Under the Achaemenid Empire (Level I), a large altar known as the Solar Shrine on the east section of the mound was built.
 The shrine was abandoned after the area fell in the hands of Alexander the Great.
 The tell has been unoccupied since then.

 Identification

 Initially, Lachish was identified by Flinders Petrie with Tell el-Hesi, an identification supported when a relevant cuneiform tablet was found there.
-The tablet mentions Zimredda a governor of who is known from one of the Amarna Letters (EA 333).
+The tablet mentions Zimredda of Lachish, a governor of who is known from one of the Amarna Letters (EA 333).
 The current identification of Tell ed-Duweir as Lachish was first suggested by William F. Albright in 1929 and subsequently accepted by many scholars.
-This suggestion is strong but circumstantial, based mostly on the geographic location of the site, the writing of Eusebius, the royal reliefs of Sennacherib, the site excavations, and an ostracon found there.
-Israeli archaeologist and historical geographer, M. Avi-Yonah, thought to place Lachish at the ancient ruin of Qobebet Ibn ‘Awwad, near the former Palestinian Arab village by the same name, rather than at Tell ed Duweir.
+This suggestion is strong but circumstantial, based primarily on the site's geographic location, Eusebius's account, the royal reliefs of Sennacherib, archaeological excavations, and an ostracon found there.
+Israeli archaeologist and historical geographer, Michael Avi-Yonah, thought to place Lachish at the ancient ruin of al-Qubayba, Hebron, near the former Palestinian Arab village by the same name, rather than at Tell ed Duweir.
 The place has been extensively excavated.